DaveSaah/notable/golang/08_conditionals.md

 ## Fallthrough

 - The `fallthrough` keyword is used when you want to run the test case after the valid one has passed.
 - `fallthrough` is logicless.
-If the next test case is false, the code block still executes.
+This means that if the next test case is false, the code block still execute.

 ```go
 // example